-A mother’s tears can bring the world to its knees and Gursharan Kaur has proved that with her dogged determination.
-An epitome of resilience, this wrestler mom from Punjab talked to us about her parenting journey
+A mother’s tears can bring the world to its knees and Gursharan Kaur has proved that with her determination.
+This wrestler mom from Punjab, who is also a South Asian Games Gold Medalist, talked to us about her parenting journey

 “I was just 20 when I joined the Punjab Police – it was easy as I had already established myself as a promising athlete.
 Later, they asked me to train as a wrestler, which I did, and started winning competitions.
 Back then, I was naïve and didn’t know the ways of the world.
 Soon, I got into bad company.
 I failed a dope test and was banned from the game for nine months.
 During that period, I got married to fellow police personnel, Sandeep Singh – it was in the year 2013.

 The next three years of my life were horrible – I faced the worst gender discrimination and cruelty of my life.
 I never experienced what everyone calls ‘marital bliss’.
 Almost from day one, taunts that turned into physical and emotional abuse became a part of my life.
 My in-laws, too, expected me to do all the household chores.
 Even after knowing that I loved wrestling and needed to train regularly, my husband (now ex) did not let me train.
 He’d do everything he could to stop me from training – he’d say things like he did not like other male wrestlers training with me, etc.